lehaSVV2009/hibernate-training/3-hibernate-custom-annotations/README.md

-# Description of filters, naming strategies and embedded types.
+# Description of filters, naming strategies, embedded types and transient.

 ## @Where